ukhas/habcloud-infra/monitoring/README.md

    it's not clear how this would interact with monitoring that hosts are actually running).
 It's not clear if Heka and Riemann can usefully coexist.

+   Optionally we could _not_ run it on every host and just have a central Heka server that everything sends messages to.
+This could probably work as well.

 Alerting on application or service downtime is doable in Riemann and probably in Heka based on the absence of heartbeat or other regular metrics.

+I like the idea and the concept of Riemann but I'm not sure how much its downsides will hurt us in practice.
+Heka is a nice project too but might not provide as much alerting as we really want.
+It might be best to play with both of them for a little while first.

 ## Appendix: Interesting Links